wilsonmar/AWSSecurityAutomationFramework/README.md

 ## Updated code ##

-For an updated automation code, training and cybersecurity in the cloud please check out 2nd Sight Lab's Cloud Security Architecture and Engineering class.
+For an updated automation code, training, and cybersecurity in the cloud please check out 2nd Sight Lab's Cloud Security Architecture and Engineering class.
 We build labs that help students understand cloud security, automation, and give you code you can take back and use!

 Cloud Security Training:
 https://2ndsightlab.com/cloud-security-training.html